center-for-threat-informed-defense/cwe-calculator/README.md

 The user is encouraged to research [CWE-1003](https://cwe.mitre.org/data/definitions/1003.html) ("Weaknesses for Simplified Mapping of Published Vulnerabilities").
 This View is used by NVD for most of their provided mappings and is more likely to be used.

+### Installing ec3

+From your local directory containing ec3, run the following command to install the required dependencies:

+`pip install .`

 | Resource                                                                        | Description                                                                      |
 |---------------------------------------------------------------------------------|----------------------------------------------------------------------------------|